 The Australian Centre for Rural Entrepreneurship (ACRE) is a not-for-profit organisation whose mission is to build a thriving rural Australia through igniting entrepreneurship in young people and their communities.

-ACRE is running a series of Understanding Social Enterprise workshops across member council areas, to deliberately bring leaders from government, community, education and business together to have a new dialogue about sustainable approaches to building economic and social capital.
-This approach builds a new understanding of possibility in rural communities whilst activating (often for the first time) different sector leaders combining forces on projects.
+ACRE delivered a series of Understanding Social Enterprise workshops across member council areas, to deliberately bring leaders from government, community, education and business together to have a new dialogue about sustainable approaches to building economic and social capital.
+This approach was designed to build a new understanding of possibility in rural communities whilst activating (often for the first time) different sector leaders combining forces on projects.

 Older Persons Services and Accommodation Program